What Do You Need to Know about Sunscreens?

 Environmental Working Group publishes an annual guide to sunscreens that contains information about the safest creams available in the market and information about their chemical formulas.
 Back in 2007, FDA stated there is no evidence that sunscreens are effective in skin cancer prevention.

-The international agency for research on cancer does not recommend using sunscreens as MAIN protection against solar radiation and as a product for skin cancer PREVENTION.
-It is preferable to use clothing, headwear and seek shade.
+The international agency for Research on Cancer does not recommend using sunscreens as MAIN protection against solar radiation and as a product for skin cancer PREVENTION.
+It is preferable to use clothing, and headwear, and seek shade.